 Today, customer experience has gone to the next level of change due to the abundance of technologies and social media interactions.
-Gone are the days when customer experience is not considered a major concern of telecom companies but telecom companies are focusing on delivering uninterrupted telecom customer service to their users.
+Gone are the days when customer experience is not considered a major concern of telecom companies but telecom companies are focusing on delivering uninterrupted telecom customer chat support to their users.
 This is the changing era where the Internet of Things (IoT) bringing world closer and consumers are expecting the best-in-class telecom customer experience.

 While the industry has had a successful “customer first” management approach for the last decade or so, customer needs and sentiments are changing rapidly.
 To keep pace, operators must take large technological leaps.
 Fortunately, with the growth in touch points, the opportunities to improve customer experience have also grown.
 For operators determined to address customer experience at each moment of truth in the customer’s journey, the rewards are ample and quick.

 Omni-channel is a key solution to fix the broken customer experience many operators provide today.
 In Omni-channel, the operator is working towards a 360 degree view of its customers across the channels, ensure their service level and quality of service received across channels.

 Fact – According to PricewaterhouseCoopers, the demand for an Omni-channel customer experience will be amplified by the need for near perfect execution, and the number of companies that invest jumps from 20% to more than 80%.

 So, there are the different ways by which Omni-channel is improving customer experience,

 - By identifying the customer interaction point in customer journey map then create a smooth process across different channels.

 - Implementing 360-degree view of customer profiles for every channel